 Although a gardening tool is really just a gardening tool, there are certain brands/styles that just make life easier for those with swollen or arthritic hands or mobility issues.
-Fortunately, there really are great gardening tools for elderly out there.
+Fortunately, there really are best gardening tools for seniors out there.
 These products have been made with our senior citizens in mind.

 While this list is not an extensive one, it does include the most needed gardening tools for the elderly to work their garden safely and pain free.
 You will also see there are some handy, long handled garden tools for the elderly as well.
 This will be beneficial for those who cannot bend over or stoop down any longer.